Descriptor (chemistry): D-, L-

-The stereoscriptors D- (from Latin dexter, right) and L- (Latin laevus, left) are used to describe the configuration of α-amino acids and sugars.
+The stereodescriptors D- (from Latin dexter, right) and L- (Latin laevus, left) are used to describe the configuration of α-amino acids and sugars.
 First, the three-dimensional molecule must be transformed in a defined notation as a two-dimensional image ("Fischer projection").
 For this, the C atom with the highest priority according to the normal nomenclature rules is arranged on top and the further carbon chain is arranged vertically underneath.
 The chiral C-atom most remote from the group with the highest priority is used for the assignment of D- or L-.
 If the residue located on this carbon atom (usually an OH group) points to the left, the molecule originates from the L-series.
 If the residue points to the right, the descriptor D- is used.

 The descriptors D- and L- are written as small capitals and separated by a hyphen from the rest of the name.